MileHacker Logo

 Iconic Landmarks

-Putuoshan Island, one of The people's republic of china's Four Sacred Buddhist Mountains, is dedicated to Guanyin (Goddess of Mercy).
-A major pilgrimage site and scenic area, it is known for its lush forests, historic shrines, and stunning coastal scenery.
+Putuoshan Island, one of The people's the nation of china's Four Sacred Buddhist Mountains, is dedicated to Guanyin (Goddess of Mercy).
+A major pilgrimage site and scenic area, it is known for its lush forests, historic shrines, and stunning coastal landscapes.

 Zhujiajian Island has beautiful sandy beaches and scenic natural landscapes, including Daqingshan National Park.
 Dinghai Ancient City holds the historical and cultural heart of Zhoushan.